 We’ve analyzed the Fintech market and outlined 5 key trends on the market.

 FinTech strives for banking mobility

-Banking moves from physical places of service delivery closer to the consumers, or rather to their smartphones.
+Banking moves from large financial institutions and physical places of service delivery closer to the consumers, or rather to their smartphones.
 The pandemic has intensified the growth of digital banking.
 To ensure safety, many traditional banks started using FinTech solutions to provide their services to customers purely online.
 So, this eliminated the need for physical interaction.

 Use of artificial intelligence

-Artificial intelligence is becoming the reason for the growth of the FinTech sector and the adaptation of FinTech applications to the users’ needs thanks to automated data analytics.
-FinTech mobile apps use AI interfaces, chatbots for customer service, and personalized dashboards and offers.
+Artificial intelligence is becoming the reason for the growth of the FinTech sector and the adaptation of FinTech applications to the users’ needs thanks to automated financial data analytics.
+FinTech mobile app development process uses AI interfaces, chatbots for customer service, and personalized dashboards and offers.

 The market sees an ongoing exploration of crypto and blockchain ecosystems for efficient regulation and management.
 According to analysts, blockchain technology is considered the most promising — it develops at the highest pace ever and has undeniable benefits.

 Democratization of the market